 Funding Opportunities for Faculty Members

-- KL2: This is an internal award administered through the Clinical and Translational Science Institute.
+- KL2 (PDF): This is an internal award administered through the Clinical and Translational Science Institute.
 It is available to all faculty members at Children’s National.

 - K12 CHRCDA: This is an internal award available to all faculty members trained as pediatricians.

 - CTSI-CN Pilot Awards

 - CTSI-CN Voucher Awards

 - Bridge Funding (PDF): The PI (Faculty) Bridge Award is an internally-funded program providing up to one year of additional support for any established investigator with a competitive renewal application under consideration with a lag time between the current and follow-on funding.

 - Board of Visitors Grants: Each fall, hospital faculty and staff are invited to submit grant applications for research and programmatic initiatives.
 Each application is carefully reviewed by The Board of Visitors’ Grants Committee and grantees are notified in April of The Board’s decision.

 Engaging Students in Mentored Research Opportunities